robang74/redfishos/forum/quick-start-guide.md

 > :warning: **Attention**
 >
-> usually the `/etc/resolv.conf` is not the right place to insert these values.
+> Usually the `/etc/resolv.conf` is not the right place to insert these values.

 ---